New YouGov research for Amazon has found that nearly one in four UK SME retailers (23%) is...

 They allow you to pay using cash generated from the business itself.

-They allow you to suggest an 'earn-out' payment.
+They allow you to suggest what's known as an earn-out payment.

 - The amount of the final payment depends on the business' future performance.
 If profitability falls, you end up paying less.